University and College Transfer Students

 - Urban and Regional Planning (Degree Completion and Post-Baccalaureate)

 If you have completed courses at an Ontario post-secondary institution, visit ONTransfer, external link, opens in new window.
-Search for courses you can transfer to Ryerson - this is a great resource for unofficial transfer credit information.
+Search for courses you can transfer to TMU - this is a great resource for unofficial transfer credit information.

 If you have completed courses at an applicable, accredited Canadian post-secondary institution (inside or outside of Ontario), you can obtain unofficial transfer credit information after you have submitted your application for admission.
 Visit How to Apply for Transfer Credits for application instructions.
 Unofficial course equivalency information will be displayed upon submitting your application.
-Unofficial results are based on previously established equivalencies contained in the Ryerson Transfer Credit Database.
+Unofficial results are based on previously established equivalencies contained in the TMU Transfer Credit Database.
 If a course has not yet been evaluated for transfer credit equivalency (No Rule), you will need to upload a detailed course outline through your Transfer Credit Report after your application is processed.

 - You have completed courses at an accredited Canadian institution that are not in our database